 During Lent (the period of 40 days from Ash Wednesday to Holy Saturday), the Roman Catholic Church asks us to follow Jesus into the desert.
 We are called to practice fasting, almsgiving, and prayer.
-Fasting does need to limited to not eating meat, fasting can apply to refraining from speaking hurtful words, etc. The Season of Lent precedes the great feast and celebration of Easter – the resurrection of Jesus!
+Fasting does not need to be limited to not eating meat.
+Fasting can apply to refraining from speaking hurtful words, etc. The Season of Lent precedes the great feast and celebration of Easter – the resurrection of Jesus!
 Lent is a time of preparation for this joyous feast – we are called to get our souls in order.
 In other words, it is time to examine our souls – in which areas do we fall short in following Jesus.

 Fasting and Abstinence

 Ash Wednesday and Good Friday are obligatory days of fasting and abstinence for Catholics.
 In addition, Fridays during Lent are obligatory days of abstinence.
 For members of the Roman Catholic Church, the norms on fasting are obligatory from age 18 until age 59.
 When fasting, a person is permitted to eat one full meal, as well as two smaller meals that together are not equal to a full meal.
 The norms concerning abstinence from meat are binding upon members of the Latin Catholic Church from age 14 onwards. ~USCCB

 Fast from hurting words and say kind words.

 Fast from sadness and be filled with gratitude.